erjank/teaching/CONDUCT.md

 *   unwelcome sexual attention;

-*   nonconsensual or unwelcome physical contact;
+*   non-consensual or unwelcome physical contact;

 *   sustained disruption of talks, events or communications;